jdmcclure/CSUPD/_README.md

 # Description
-Sharing, maintaining, and updating the queries used for the primary Power BI report used at CSUPD.
+Sharing, maintaining, and updating queries for CSUPD.